NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 - Exhaust airflow
 - Outdoor airflow

-We might want to add the other effectivenesses at different air flow rates to make report more comprehensive.
+We might want to add the other effectivenesses at different air flow rates to make the report more comprehensive.

 ## Testing/Validation/Data Sources ##